jackleekopij/HackerRank-Python/README.md

 ### ItertoolsGroupby.py
 An example of using groupby to print out consecutive occurrences of the numbers in string to a tuple.

+### ItertoolsMaximize.py
+An example of using a product function coupled with use of map functions and list compreshensions.

 ### ItertoolsPermutation.py
 An example of using itertools to create permutations.